Elon Musk reinstates Trump's Twitter account 22 months after it was suspended

 "The people have spoken.
 Trump will be reinstated.
 Vox Populi, Vox Dei," Musk tweeted, using a Latin phrase meaning "the voice of the people, the voice of God."

 Shortly afterward Trump's account, which had earlier appeared as suspended, reappeared on the platform complete with his former tweets, more than 59,000 of them.
-However his followers were gone, at least initially.
+However his followers were gone, at least initially, but their numbers topped 2 million in about an hour and a half.

 It was not clear whether Trump would actually return to Twitter, and although his account was restored, he had not tweeted as of 9:30 p.m.
 Eastern time Saturday.